jeremiah-wanyahora/Nairobi_property/Readme.md

     - Delete column G

-    - Update the 'land size' column to indicate zero(0) for rows that correspond with the 'propertyType' of Apartment.
+    - Update the land size column to indicate zero for rows that correspond with the 'propertyType' of Apartment.

     - On column H beside the land size column.

-    - Use the IF formula as follows and flash fill, then copy column G and Paste Values only onto the Bedroom column(F) and rename it House size(Cleaned)
+    - Use the IF formula as follows and flash fill, then copy column G and Paste Values only onto the land size column F and rename it cleaned.

         ```excel
        =IF(F2= "mÂ²", 0, G2)